NDAK24003U Advanced Topics in Deep Learning (ATDL)

 Selected advanced topics in deep learning, including:

-The exact list of topics will depend on the teachers and trends in deep learning research.
-They will be announced on the course's Absalon page.
+The exact list of topics will depend on the teachers and current research trends in deep learning.
+Topics will be announced on the course's Absalon page.

 Skills to

-• Implement selected advanced deep learning algorithms using state-of-the-art tools
+• Implement advanced deep learning algorithms using state-of-the-art tools

-• Read and understand recent scientific literature in the field of deep learning
+• Read, understand, and assess recent scientific literature in deep learning

-• Compare deep learning methods and assess their potentials and shortcomings
+• Compare deep learning methods and evaluate their strengths and limitations

 Competences to